Digital Asset Records of Every Station

 The Underground, originally known as the Tube due to the shape of the tunnels, is the oldest metro network in the world.
 It serves a total of 270 stations transporting over 4.2 million people every weekday over 402km of track.

 In 2014 as part of its digital development, London Underground Ltd (LUL) wanted to create a digital asset record of all its station.
 The original information was held in hundreds of project related Microstation files which had been accumulated over many years from many different sources.
 The project required the digitising of the Microstation files.

-The Challenge: Creating an Accurate 2D Spatial Model Viewable in GIS
+Creating an Accurate 2D Spatial Model Viewable in GIS